Skip to content

 Business Workflows

-Lerim is useful when a team runs repeated AI workflows and keeps losing the context between runs.
+Lerim is useful when a team runs repeated AI workflows and keeps losing the operating context, correction signal, and evaluation evidence between runs.

 The pattern is: